ministryofjustice/security-guidance/intranet/long-term-leave.md

 * Secondment.
 * Shared Parental Leave.

-For the purpose of this guidance, all of these are examples of “long-term leave”.
+For the purpose of this guidance, all of these are examples of "long-term leave".

 ##Guidance Statement